-London Met will hold itself accountable to an agenda of meaningful pedagogic and systemic change, ensuring that success for our students is not dependent on assimilation and homogeneity.
-The Centre will enable us to examine and enhance all aspects of our academic provision and practices to ensure they support the creation of conditions where every individual can excel, fulfil their potential and become a positive force for social justice within the London economy.
+London Met holds itself accountable to an agenda of meaningful pedagogic and systemic change, ensuring that success for our students is not dependent on assimilation and homogeneity.
+The Centre enables us to examine and enhance all aspects of our academic provision and practices to ensure they support the creation of conditions where every individual can excel, fulfil their potential and become a positive force for social justice within the London and wider economy.

-Our work to tackle the awarding gap is organised around three main workstreams:
+Our work to tackle the awarding gap is organised around the following holistic approach:

-- the creation and adoption of an Education for Social Justice Framework (ESJ), which combines the principles of inclusive pedagogy with a progressive, values-based vision of a curriculum that reflects the mission of London Met.
-By embedding the values of social justice, compassion and inclusion throughout our pedagogy and student experience, the ESJ will ensure our curricula and practice align with the principles of equity, with who our students are, and the challenges facing London and its communities
+- The development and adoption of the Education for Social Justice Framework (ESJ), which combines the principles of inclusive pedagogy with a progressive, values-based vision of a curriculum that reflects the mission of London Met.
+By embedding the values of social justice, compassion and inclusion throughout our pedagogy and student experience, the ESJ will ensure our curricula and practice align with the principles of equity, with who our students are, and the challenges facing London and its communities.

-- a comprehensive Inclusive Behaviours training programme to enhance the knowledge and skills of staff on all aspects of racism, harassment, discrimination, inclusive pedagogy and our equality duties.
+- A comprehensive and mandatory Inclusive Behaviours training programme to enhance their knowledge and practice in relation to anti-racism, harassment, discrimination, inclusive pedagogy and our equality duties.
 The training workshops, coordinated by the University’s Centre for Professional and Educational Development include: